Guillaume Gillet

-Guillaume Gillet (born 9 March 1984) is a Belgian professional footballer who plays as a midfielder or defender for Anderlecht.
+Guillaume Gillet (born 9 March 1984) is a Belgian professional football coach and former player.

 Club career

 Born in Liège, Gillet has played for RFC Liège, Visé, Eupen, Gent, Anderlecht and SC Bastia who Gillet joined on a season-long loan deal with on 10 July 2014.
 On 1 November Gillet scored a costly own goal as Bastia lost 1–0 at home to Guingamp.